ARCCA/intro-to-machine-learning-applications/_episodes/01-what-is-machine-learning.md

 Learning, but that also includes many more approaches that don’t involve any learning.
 For a fairly long time, many experts believed that human-level AI could be achieved by having programmers handcraft a sufficiently large set of explicit rules for manipulating knowledge.
-This approach is known as symbolic AI , and it was the dominant paradigm in AI from the 1950s to the late 1980s.
+This approach is known as **symbolic AI** (it represents a problem using symbols and then uses logic to search for solutions), and it was the dominant paradigm in AI from the 1950s to the late 1980s.
 It reached its peak popularity during the expert systems boom of the 1980s.
 <!--
 For several years a lack of computing power prevented researchers from making significant progress in the development of Artificial Intelligence.
 Only big universities and private companies could afford the expensive computers with the campabilities necessary to experiment in the field.
 -->

-Although symbolic AI proved suitable to solve well-defined, logical problems, such as playing chess, it turned out to be intractable to figure out explicit rules for solving more complex, fuzzy problems, such as image classification, speech recognition, and language translation.
-A new approach arose to take symbolic AI’s
-place: Machine Learning.

 <!--
 https://www.forbes.com/sites/gilpress/2020/04/27/12-ai-milestones-4-mycin-an-expert-system-for-infectious-disease-therapy/?sh=57eb49f476e5